tudor-bodea/GCDProject/CODEBOOK.md

 #### 3. Process
 When the `data` data frame is first computed, it consists of a column `subject` that identifies the study subjects, a column `label` that provides the numeric codes for the activities the study subjects engaged in, and other 561 measurement data columns identified by the names provided in the feature raw data set.
-Through a series of intuitive data steps, this data frame is transformed and ultimately used to create the `tidy` data frame.
-These data steps are documented below:
+Through a series of connected data steps, this data frame is transformed and ultimately used to create the `tidy` data frame.
+The process that incorporates the data steps is documented below:

 **(i)** Test